zenoss/ZenPacks.zenoss.LinuxMonitor/README.rst

 2.2.5

-- Correct processing of iproute interfaces.
+- Fix modeler 'AttributeError: type' error when zInterfaceMapIgnoreTypes is set.
 (ZPS-1695)

 2.2.4